jalepi/thuum/packages/piper/README.md

 ### `build<T>()`

-Creates a reusable function by composing a sequence of transformations.
+Creates a reusable function by composing a sequence of synchronous transformations.

 #### Signature